pudjamansyurin/gen-core/README.md

   - [ ] Add solder jumper for TX pin between VCU & Ublox chip
   - [ ] Connect V_BCKP to VCC (not VDD)
   - [ ] Give jumper for GPS_IDD, it can use B+ or 5V from usb2serial
-  - [ ] Configure the EEPROM address using u-center app
   - [ ] Fix eagle footprint problem, the un-shielded ground near every pins
   - [ ] Add recharge-able coin battery
    - [ ] Use diode & resistor to limit current